 Are there transportation options?

-The Student Outreach office offers campus tours at 10:00 a.m. and 2:00 p.m.
+The Student Outreach Office conducts student-led campus tours at 10:00 a.m. and 2:00 p.m.
 Monday through Friday.
-Complete and submit the Campus Visit Request Form to schedule your campus visit today!
+Please complete and submit the Campus Visit Request Form to schedule your campus visit today!

 Are meal plans available?

-Transportation options are offered in the Rochelle and DeKalb communities.
+Transportation options are offered in the DeKalb, Rochelle and Sycamore (beginning Fall 2018) communities.
 Bus passes can be purchased through the Business Office.
-Visit our Transportation webpage for more information.
+Please visit our Transportation webpage for more information.